JRL-CARI-CNR-UNIBS/online_replanner/README.md

  1. [replanner](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning/include/graph_replanning/replanner.h)
  2. [replanner_manager](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning/include/graph_replanning/replanner_manager.h)

+ replanner_manager executes the robot motion and, in the meanwhile, it continuously replan, calling several times the replanner.

 ### **graph_replanning_examples [see README](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/blob/devel/graph_replanning_examples/README.md)**
 It contains some useful examples of usage of the replanner and replanner manager.
 It provides also a base on which run the replanner and/or the replanner manager on your robotic cell.

 ## Work in progress
 AIPRO is continuosly evolving.
-If you finds errors or if you have some suggestions, [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/issues).
+If you find errors or if you have some suggestions, [please let us know](https://github.com/JRL-CARI-CNR-UNIBS/online_replanner/issues).

 ## Developer Contact
 ### **Authors**